Sargueil-CiTCoM/ipasuite-docs/source/configuration.md

 For each condition declared in `ipasuite config` you must create a column with the same identifier in samples.tsv

-In addition, You can add as many columns to your `samples.tsv` as you wish, to help you classify and caracterize your data.
-Each column must have un unique name.
-Those "comments" columns may contains arbitrary value, including empty on.
+In addition, you can add arbitrary other columns to your file `samples.tsv`.
+These additional columns can contain useful annotations and comments that help to classify and characterize your data, but are otherwise ignored by the Ipanemap Suite.
+Each column must have a unique name.

 3. Create a row for each of your experiments:
 For each experiment, you must create a corresponding row, and fill in the following informations

     id (string)
-    : a unique number to identity experiment
+    : a unique number as experiment identifier

     rna_id (string)
     : The identifier for RNA fragment used in this experiment, as declared in the `sequences` section of `ipasuite config`

     ddNTP (ddA, ddT, ddG, ddC)
-    : Indicate the ddNTP used for the sequencing condition of capillary eletrophorese
+    : Indicate the ddNTP used for the sequencing condition of capillary eletrophoresis

     date (date)
     : Date of the experiment. use YYYY-MM-DD